Discrete Op Amps, and why they are superior to ICs.

 When the bold do attempt to put such a device in their system, more often than not the device will have a low level oscillation in the MHZ region, yet still play audio signals.
 It will just sound like crap due to the oscillation.
 To see what this condition looks like on an oscilloscope, refer to the picture on the right.

 Here we can see an audio signal, with a bunch of high frequency “fuzz” (the oscillation) riding on top of it.
 This is why high gain devices receive minimal praise in some audio circles.
-It’s not the gain at all, but rather, the high bandwidth and associated temper mental nature of such a device.
+It’s not the gain at all, but rather the high bandwidth and associated temper mental nature of such a device.
 These devices will often oscillate in the MHz region when used with DIP sockets, feedback resistors of a few K ohms, leaded bypass capacitors, and PCB’s without ground planes.
 The oscillation from the high bandwidth is what causes the terrible sound.
 It doesn’t have anything to do with the gain.
 If one doesn’t have an oscilloscope with adequate bandwidth, you might not ever know that the oscillation is even happening.
 Even though gain and bandwidth are inseparably linked, in this case, it’s the bandwidth to blame, not the gain.

-Its not the slew rate, either: Fast slew rate devices are a favorite amongst audiophiles as well, and fast slew rates are usually associated with wide bandwidth devices.
+Its not the slew rate, either: Fast slew rate devices are a favorite among audiophiles as well, and fast slew rates are usually associated with wide bandwidth devices.
 There is an equation that can be used to calculate the slew rate requirement of a device if we know the maximum frequency and the peak amplitude of the signal that the device must amplify.
 This equation is –

 Required Slew Rate (in V/µS) = 2π F Vpk / 1,000,000